paulgazz/kconfig_case_studies/README.md

 (Note that Debian 9 does not have virtualbox, so [use backports](https://wiki.debian.org/VirtualBox#Debian_9_.22Stretch.22]))

+(Note that Ubuntu 16 has a broken version of virtualbox as of 01/24/2018.
+It is advised to download the virtualbox 5.1 [not the latest virtualbox, since it doesn't work with the apt version of vagrant], or download the latest versions of virtualbox and vagrant.)

 Start the VM.
 This will install dependencies and get source code automatically.